Find out more about Courchevel’s world-class ski area. Keep reading for an in-depth review of skiing in Courchevel and The Three Valleys

 For more of a challenge, red run Murrettes is a high-speed descent into Le Praz.
 It often remains unskied until late in the day, so get there early and it’s one of the best runs you’ll find.

-Hop back on the Foret chairlift and find another challenge in the technical Jockey’s black run which is left ungroomed to give you a mogul workout.
+Hop back on the Foret chairlift and find another challenge in the technical Eclipse black run which is a downhill course designed especially for the 2023 World Championships!

 Something more relaxing?
 Bouc Blanc mountain restaurant shines in warming sunshine for a very reasonable yet filling lunch.
 Non-skiers can even meet you here via gondola access.